HParker/HParker.github.io/_posts/2015-11-06-experimenting-with-mutant.md

 -  expect(page.content).to_not eq(nil)
 +  expect(page.content).to match(/This\ is\ a\ test\ page!/)
  end
 {% endhighlight %}

-I noticed some changes that I was making in my code while looking through the things that broke with Mutant.
-I was expecting to be making changes in my tests, but in reality I ended up making at least equal amounts of changes in my code. and I think the code is better for it.

 Missing special cases
 -----------------

+Interestingly, not all of the changes I  made were in my tests!
+I was expecting only making  changes in my tests, but in  reality I ended up making at least equal amounts of changes  in my code.
+And I think the code is better  for it.
+I don't know if the creator of mutant intended for the tool to expose poor code as well as poor coverage.
+Either  way I found mutant to be a helpful tool for code introspection as well.

 ### Found

-I feel like this is totally the intention of Mutant. one of my favorite finds was a very non-dry method that was missing a test.
-So Mutant threw up on this in a big was.
+One  of my  favorite finds  was a  non-dry method  that was  missing a test.
+So Mutant threw up on this in a big way.

 The method was,

 {% highlight ruby %}
 def self.update(params)
--    s = Setting.get(params[:setting])
+  s = Setting.get(params[:setting])
--    s.update_attribute(:content, params[:content])
+  s.update_attribute(:content, params[:content])
--    s.update_attribute(:boolean, (params[:boolean] == 'true'))
+  s.update_attribute(:boolean, (params[:boolean] == 'true'))
--    Setting.get('admin-pass').update_attributes(content: Digest::SHA256.hexdigest(params[:admin_pass])) if params[:setting] == 'admin'
+  Setting.get('admin-pass').update_attributes(content: Digest::SHA256.hexdigest(params[:admin_pass])) if params[:setting] == 'admin'
 end
 {% endhighlight %}

-In addition to not fully really understanding ruby's `self` it also has this special case for setting the admin password.
-This case where the
+In addition  to not fully  really understanding ruby's `self`  it also has this special  case for setting the admin password  that breaks the typical pattern above.

 ### Solution

-so First thing I did was extract the special behavior around admin_pass and the unnecissary references to `Setting`
+so  First  thing  I  did  was  extract  the  special  behavior  around admin-pass and the unnecissary references to `Setting`

 {% highlight diff %}
 +    def update(params)